Skip to content

 Most migraine sufferers reach for ibuprofen or acetaminophen first.
 Those help sometimes, but they have limits.
 Your stomach has to absorb the pill, which takes 30 to 45 minutes on a good day.
 When you're nauseous (which is common with migraines), absorption is even slower or doesn't happen at all because you can't keep anything down.
 An IV bypasses all of that.
 The medication goes straight into your bloodstream and starts working almost immediately.

-The Headache/Pain Drip at A&M IV Co. includes IV fluids, electrolytes, ketorolac, magnesium, diphenhydramine, B-complex, and vitamin B12.
+The Headache & Migraine Drip at A&M IV Co. includes IV fluids, electrolytes, inflammation-relief support, magnesium, B-complex, vitamin B12, and nausea relief.
 Each one serves a specific purpose.
-Ketorolac is a strong anti-inflammatory pain reliever, the same one used in emergency rooms for acute pain.
+The inflammation-relief support targets the pain directly.
 Magnesium relaxes blood vessels and muscles, which is important because migraines often involve blood vessel constriction and muscle tension in the neck and shoulders.
-Diphenhydramine has both antihistamine and mild sedative properties, which helps calm the nervous system and makes it easier to rest.
+The nausea relief calms the queasiness that so often comes with a migraine, so you can rest while the drip works.

 The hydration component matters more than people think.
 Dehydration is one of the most common migraine triggers, and most people are at least mildly dehydrated when a migraine hits.
 The IV fluids and electrolytes address that directly while the medications handle the pain and inflammation.

-You can also add ondansetron if nausea is a major part of your migraines, or dexamethasone if you're dealing with severe inflammation.
+You can also add extra inflammation-relief support if you're dealing with severe inflammation.
 Your provider will go over your symptoms before the drip starts and make a recommendation based on what you're actually experiencing.

-The appointment takes 30 to 60 minutes.
+The appointment takes 60 minutes.
 Most people feel significant relief by the time the drip is done or within a short time after.
-There's no grogginess like you get from some prescription migraine medications.
+There's no grogginess like you get from some oral migraine relief.
 You can go about your day once you feel better.

-The Headache/Pain Drip is $290 and available across Nashville and Middle Tennessee.
+The Headache & Migraine Drip is $259 and available across Nashville and Middle Tennessee.
 If you're in the middle of a migraine right now, text A&M IV Co.
 We can often get a provider to you the same day.
-All appointments are NP-led and pricing covers everything.
+All appointments are led by a licensed medical professional and pricing covers everything.